Oneirocom/Magick/apps/docs/docs/core-concepts/Spells.md

 One of the most powerful features of Magick is that spells can be placed within other spells.
 This allows you to build and test isolated skills and then extend them to incredible complexity.

 You can add a subspell by dropping a Spell node into your graph.
 Each subspell can have one input, but you can add more inputs by exposing variables to the parent spell by enabling their "isPublic" setting.

+## Loop Connector

+The Loop connector also alllows the agent to wake up and run a spell.